 WATCH: Conditions are right for a tornado to develop.
 Continue with normal activities, but continue to monitor the situation.

 WARNING: Radar or weather spotters have identified a tornado.
 Outdoor emergency sirens will sound a steady tone if there is danger in the immediate area to notify people who are outdoors.
-NOAA weather radios will sound to notify individuals who are indoors.

 Take the following actions: